soddygo/codex-acp-agent/README.md

 `codex-acp` also injects a default instruction reminding the model to use these tools rather than shelling out with `cat`/`tee`.
 If your client exposes filesystem capabilities, file access stays within ACP.

+## Plan Updates

+When Codex emits plan updates (step lists with statuses), the agent translates them into ACP `SessionUpdate::Plan` events.
+Clients receive structured plan entries with status mapping:

+- Pending → `pending`
+- InProgress → `in_progress`
+- Completed → `completed`

+The agent preserves ordering and includes any optional explanation text.
+This allows IDEs to render a live task checklist during long-running operations.

 ## Features

 - ACP Agent implementation